moi-kei/set08103_Group-11/use-cases/Use Case 4.md

 **Goal in Context**

-As a PI Advisor I want to produce a report on the population of people so that I can develop a better understanding of people who are living and not living in cities.
+As a PI Advisor I want to produce a report on the population of people who are living and not living in cities so that I can develop a better understanding of peoples population distribution.

 **Scope**